luapower/website/www/md/get-involved.md

 and check the symvers of your compiled binaries with `mgit check-glibc-symvers`.

+### The License

+  * add `license: XXX` to the header of your main doc (foo.md)
+  * put the full license file in csrc/foo/LICENSE
+  * the default license in absence of a license tag is Public Domain

+### Versioning

+All modules should work together from the master branch at any time.
+Each package has to keep up with the others.
+If you introduce breaking changes on a package, you have to upgrade all its dependants immediately.

+Conventions that I follow (you can of course use semantic versioning too):

+  * tag everything with just the major version (i.e. start with `mgit tag foo r1`)
+  * increment the tag on breaking changes (i.e. `mgit foo bump`)

 ## Publishing packages on luapower.com

 > Refer to [luapower-git] for the actual procedure.